 - collecting information from the dog owner regarding rabies vaccinations; and

-- consulting a personal injury law firm in Des Moines that handles dog attack injuries.
+- consulting a personal injury law firm in Iowa that handles dog attack injuries.

 Your attorney may advise you on the dog bite laws applicable to your situation.
 A lawyer can help you lay out a plan to seek compensation for your injuries and the high cost of treatment for deep dog bites.

-Contacting a Personal Injury Law Firm in Des Moines
+Contacting a Personal Injury Law Firm in Iowa

 When you’re dealing with cases like dog bite attacks, seek legal representation to help protect your case.
 Walker, Billingsley & Bair has helped clients successfully resolve their cases and is available for free consultations.
 Call (888) 435-9886 to speak with a staff member today if you wish to discuss recovering compensation for treatment for a deep dog bite injury or other damages.
 You can also Chat Here Now.